 BioSymetrics – specializes in predictive analytics using its signature Augusta platform.
 By promotive definition, this platform is optimized for pre-processing and analyzing very huge sets of small, accumulated data, such as daily activity tracking via IoT medical devices.

 The AI software then attempts to outline the best operational procedures, measure the quality of potential care, and optimize treatment solutions to give the best possible chance of technical success (for such a potentially terminal illness).
 Their services primarily cater to patient care and healthcare institutions.

 This allows the chatbots to adapt and provide users with specific information regarding the AI’s “experience” with similar health problems, with a personalized, seemingly human flair, of course.
 Essentially, the more consultations it processes, the better it gets at analyzing people’s health queries.

 Subtle Medical – this company offers a suite of different AI-powered technologies that mainly help enhance the quality and information of images in medical examinations, focusing on radiology.
 Utilizing deep learning systems, its AI scans a particular medical image (e.g., an X-ray sheet or an MRI slice).

 Atomwise – has a particular focus on using neural network algorithms to significantly speed up and reduce the cost of developing potential new drugs.
 It accomplishes this using its AtomNet system, a proprietary technology capable of processing and handling millions of different affinity measurements and protein structures.

 Lastly, we have to give a short shoutout to Google’s DeepMind team and IBM Watson Health for having been one of the world’s leading organizations that developed prototypes for a future predictive diagnosis system.

 Will AI Ever Replace Doctors?

 The age-old question of whether AI would eventually supplant human expertise and labor has been a subject of intense debate ever since the concept was first introduced.
-This includes the medical industry, and healthcare in general.
-But, as the world stands today, it is safe to assume that AI in healthcare would probably never replace humans completely.
+This includes the medical industry and healthcare in general.
+But, as the world stands today, it is safe to assume that AI in healthcare will probably never replace humans completely.